eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 It turns out that support for first-class unions and intersections is perhaps the very coolest feature of Ceylon.

+### Structural typing

+> Why doesn't Ceylon have structural typing?

+Structural typing is a kind of "duck" typing.
+It's an interesting path to get some of the flexibility of a dynamic language in a language with static types.
+A structural type is a bit like an interface in Java (not like an interface in Ceylon!).
+But in a language with structural typing, a class does not have to explicitly declare that it is a subtype of the interface to be considered assignable to the interface type.
+Instead, the compiler just validates that the class provides operations that match the operations declared by the interface.

+The problem with a structural type system is that, just like the dynamic type systems that inspire it, it doesn't work very well with tools.
+If I select a member of a class, and ask for all references, or select a member of an interface, and ask for all implementations, I'll get an _approximate_ list of results.
+If I ask my IDE to rename a member of a class or interface, it might do a smaller or bigger refactoring than you expect; it might even break my code!

+This isn't the right thing for a language intended for writing large programs.

 ### Overloading